ThirdAILabs/PRISM/prism/cmd/backend/Readme.md

 7. The username and password can now be used to login as a user with keycloak.

-## Building ThirdAI Libraries
+## Building ThirdAI Libraries (Optional: Should not be needed for M1 mac)

 The following is for building the thirdai libraries needed for the neural db and flash bindings.
+This is an optional step, the repo has libraries built for m1 mac already in it.

 1. Clone Universe:
 ```bash